jaxxstorm/leebriggs.co.uk/_posts/2018-10-16-using-kubeless-for-kubernetes-events.md

 What's going on here?

-  - We create a trigger with name test
+  - We create a trigger with `name` test
-  - function-selector: use labels created by kubeless function to select the function to run
+  - `function-selector`: use labels created by kubeless function to select the function to run
-  - trigger-topc: specify a trigger topic of k8s_events (which is specified in the event publisher from earlier)
+  - `trigger-topic`: specify a trigger topic of k8s_events (which is specified in the event publisher from earlier)
   - Same namespace!

 Okay, so now, let's cycle the event publisher and test things out!